neoreeps/rest-tester/README.md

 REST Tester requires IOS 10.0 or greater.

+V1.1.2
+Resolved an issue where the app crashes when loading configuration with no saved configurations or when selecting trash with no configurations selected.

 V1.1
 Now able to list and delete previously saved configurations.
 * Fixed bug where method was not saved as part of config.